 5) where possible, identification (type, title and reference) of the document(s) that is (are) to be developed collaboratively and their type (technically-aligned documents or common document).

-NOTE 1 – It is recommended to use the template in [ITU-T A.1], Annex A;
+NOTE 1 – It is recommended to use the template in [b-ITU-T A.1], Annex A;

 6) detailed explanations on how to synchronize the ITU-T approval process (AAP according to [ITU-T A.8] or TAP according to section 9 of [WTSA Res.
-1] or agreement at the study group level) with the approval process in the organization so that comments coming from one organization during the approval process can be taken into account by the other organization (see Appendix IV);
+1] or agreement at the study group level) with the approval process in the organization so that comments coming from one organization during the approval process can be taken into account by the other organization (see Annex D);

 7) any start-up provisions to accommodate work in progress in each organization.